Welcome Back Letter and Instructions on Resumption of Public Masses on June 6-7

 - Each week, when you shop for your family, purchase one extra non-perishable food item to FEED those in need.

 All non-perishable food is appreciated.
-Items most needed in March:
+Items most needed in May:

 - Canned proteins (chicken, salmon, sardines, beef stew, SPAM and tuna)

-- Peanut Butter
+- Peanut Butter & Jelly

 - Cereal & Oatmeal

 - Canned and dried Fruits, Applesauce

 - Whole Grain Pasta, Beans (canned or dried), Rice

 - Pasta Sauce and ready-to-eat shelf stable meals

 - Paper Products (toilet paper, paper towels, tissues, napkins)